This is a post out of the 31 Days of Morning Circles. You can find the main page for this series here.

 In this series, you have already decided where you’ll hold the morning circle, the equipment or adaptations needed for proper positioning, and you have gathered some basic materials to carry out the activities.

 In this post, I guide you through additional adaptations you can make to better accommodate your disabled child in the morning circle.

-Adaptations to accommodate the disabled child in the morning circle:
+Adaptations to accommodate neurodivergent and disabled children in the morning circle